bioFAM/MOFA/MOFAtools/CheatSheet.md

 ## Inspect loadings
 * **plotTopWeights**: plot the top loadings for a given factor and view
 * **plotWeights**: plot all loadings for a given factor and view
+* **plotWeightsHeatmap**: plot a heatmap of the loadings from multiple factors in a given view

 ## Inspect factors
 * **plotFactorCor**: correlation plot between factors.
 Ideally, they should be uncorrelated